-8. The definitions used in this PN are:

-a.
-Associated entity
+- 8. The definitions used in this PN are: - a.
+Associated entity b.
+Client assets c.
+Client asset rules

 A company that is in a controlling entity relationship with an intermediary and receives or holds in Hong Kong client assets of the intermediary.